 Defense attorneys use certain legal strategies to contest allegations under this statute.
 These include showing that:

-- the accused acted under necessity.
+- you acted under necessity.

 Sometimes people get falsely accused of a crime.
 Examples are when: